Helicone/helicone/costs/README.md

 ## Usage

 1. Add new cost data to the `src/` directory
+2. Import the new cost data into `src/index.ts`
-2. Run `yarn copy` to copy the cost data into other directories
+3. Run `yarn copy` to copy the cost data into other directories
-3. Run `yarn test -- -u` to update the snapshot tests
+4. Run `yarn test -- -u` to update the snapshot tests